- 1. What is IQ?

 IQ tests do not attempt to measure an individual’s general knowledge level, but rather his actual learning capacity.
 The final IQ score can be an indicator of how capable an individual can be in solving complex problems of (usually) analytical nature.
 However it can be said that IQ Tests can measure only a particular part of human intelligence, the one linked to logic and analytical thinking.
 There are aspects of human intelligence such as creativity or emotional intelligence which cannot be measured through an IQ Test.

 The BMI Certified IQ Test is assessing five distinct aspects of human intelligence: 1.
 Visual Perception, 2.
-Short-term Memory, 3.
+Abstract Reasoning, 3.
 Pattern Recognition 4.
 Spatial Orientation.
-5. Analytical Thinking,
+5. Analytical Thinking.

 4. HOW IQ IS ASSESSED?